-- PC.
-Parking.
-On-site parking shall be provided, located, and designed in compliance with Section 17.10.060 for the applicable zone. - E. Development and building types.
-All developments shall substantially resemble one of the development and building types listed in Section 17.10.060, or feature primary characteristics of the development and building types. - FD.
-Other design requirements.
+- A. Use.
+Only the land uses allowed by Section 17.10.050 shall be established in the applicable zone. - B. Development Standards.
+Each proposed structure shall comply with the development standards in Section 17.10.060 as required for the applicable zone and development type. - C. Parking.
+On-site parking shall be provided, located, and designed in compliance with Section 17.10.060 for the applicable zone. - D. Other design requirements.
 All other requirements listed in Section 17.10.060, Section 17.10.070 and all applicable guidelines in the Lancaster Design Guidelines shall apply.
-All residential developments which meet the objective development standards in Section 17.10.060 and the objective design standards in Chapter 17.41, Article IV, shall be deemed to have met the discretionary design standards in 17.10.070 and applicable guidelines. - GE.
-Cargo containers utilized exclusively for the storage of emergency supplies to be used for the benefit of the public by a recognized governmental agency, such as the Los Angeles County Fire Department, in the event of a disaster or emergency situation, may be approved in the MU zones through a director's review.
+All residential developments which meet the objective development standards in Section 17.10.060 and the objective design standards in Chapter 17.41, Article IV, shall be deemed to have met the discretionary design standards in 17.10.070 and applicable guidelines. - E. Cargo containers utilized exclusively for the storage of emergency supplies to be used for the benefit of the public by a recognized governmental agency, such as the Los Angeles County Fire Department, in the event of a disaster or emergency situation, may be approved in the MU zones through a director's review.
 Placement of a cargo container for the storage of private supplies is not allowed.